freshesx/humans/README.md

 `Vue Human` Designed for high quality User Experience.
 Rich animation and interactive.

+---
-Media response for multiple scenes, e.g. mobile, tablet, desktop.

-You can use vue-human to build your mobile application, desktop dashboard and more.
+Media response for multiple scenes, e.g. mobile, tablet, desktop.You can use vue-human to build your mobile application, desktop dashboard and more.

-Lasted Version: vue-human 2.1.1
+### Lasted Version

+v2.1.1

 ## Using vue-human in your application